notional-labs/dig/readme.md

   - [ ] debug epoch
 - [x] variable block time y/n (no)
 - [x] Ionization 🧿: Fully Ionized
-  - [ ] 30m dig distributed to ion holders who've claimed their ion, whose ions are not in the liquidity pool.
+  - [ ] 30m dig distributed to ion holders who've claimed their ion, whose ions have not been cast into the liquidity pool.
 - [ ] Mainnet Launch
 - [ ] IBC Integration
   - [ ] Osmosis